inspec/inspec/docs-chef-io/content/inspec/resources/ntp_conf.md

 ## Matchers

-This resource matches any service that is listed in the `ntp.conf` file.
 For a full list of available matchers, please visit our [matchers page](/inspec/matchers/).

-    its('server') { should_not eq nil }

-or:

-    its('restrict') { should include '-4 default kod notrap nomodify nopeer noquery'}

-For example:

-    describe ntp_conf do
-      its('server') { should_not eq nil }
-      its('restrict') { should include '-4 default kod notrap nomodify nopeer noquery'}
-    end